Florence Cathedral: Plan and structure

 The cathedral of Florence is built as a basilica, having a wide central nave of four square bays, with an aisle on either side.
 The chancel and transepts are of identical polygonal plan, separated by two smaller polygonal chapels.
 The whole plan forms a Latin cross.
 The nave and aisles are separated by wide pointed Gothic arches resting on composite piers.

+Its arrangement of trilobate -three lobe- apses was intended to evoke the form of a flower, as a homage to Fiorenza, the "city of flowers".

 The dimensions of the building are enormous: building area 8,300 m2, length 153 m, width 38 m, width at the crossing 90 m.
 The height of the arches in the aisles is 23 m.
 The height of the dome is 114.5 m.
 It has the fifth tallest dome in the world.